3303. Evolutionary Feature Based Weight Prediction

 Year of Publication2003

-AuthorsBaker, and Smith
+AuthorsBaker, Anna, and Smith Douglas

 Conference62nd Annual Conference, New Haven, Connecticut